ProbablePrime/ProbablePrime/README.md

 - 💞️ I’m looking to collaborate on VR, Cheese, VR Education and Research.
 - 📫 How to reach me usually [Twitter](https://twitter.com/ProbablePrime)

-I work for [Microsoft](https://github.com/microsoft) during the day, but also volunteer as a Programmer/Technical Writer for [Neos](https://neos.com).
+- I'm a Programmer/Technical Writer/Everything for [Neos](https://neos.com).
+- I do cool VR stuff!